How to Deal with Home Fire Damage

 Water Damage and Structural Problems

 Unless you were able to contain and extinguish the fire with a fire extinguisher, you will likely also have water damage.
 All areas that were exposed to water will require cleaning.
-Many of these areas can require professional restoration.
+Many of these areas can require professional restoration or water removal.

 The water needs to be cleaned up quickly to prevent mold.
 Complete drying includes the areas under your flooring, behind drywall and above the ceiling.
 If drywall was exposed to a large amount of water, it should be replaced to prevent crumbling.